by Michael Villanueva and Toshiyuki Iwata (Threats Analysts)

 How can users defend against this threat?

 Microsoft reportedly did not assign a CVE identifier for this as the online video embedding feature is working as intended/designed.
-Users can defend against threats abusing this by blocking Word documents that has the embeddedHtml tag in their respective XML files or disabling documents with embedded video.
+Users can defend against threats abusing this by blocking Word documents that has the embeddedHtml tag in their respective XML files.
 Given how this seemingly new technique only needs to modify URLs, it could expose users and businesses to various malware and other threats.
 Adopt best practices: be more cautious against unsolicited emails and update systems, applications, and networks to patch exploitable vulnerabilities.
 Employing security mechanisms that can provide additional layers of security to endpoints (such as URL filtering/categorization) can also help block malicious URLs and malware-hosting sites.

 Users and businesses can also consider adopting security solutions that can protect systems from various threats through a cross-generational blend of threat defense techniques.
 Trend Micro endpoint solutions such as the Smart Protection Suites and Worry-Free Business Security solutions can protect users and businesses from threats by detecting malicious files and messages as well as blocking all related malicious URLs.
 Trend Micro™ Deep Discovery™ has an email inspection layer that can protect enterprises by detecting malicious attachments and URLs.